Element-specific visualization of dynamic magnetic coupling in a Co/Py bilayer microstructure: Introduction

-FMR excitations of a microstructure consisting of a Cobalt (Co) stripe on a Permalloy (Py) disk are investigated.
-Earlier investigations of equally dimensioned ultra-thin ferromagnetic bilayers (thickness usually about or below 10~nm) showed two uniform resonance modes, typically explained as an in-phase and out-of-phase optical or acoustical modes e.g. \cite{HPD1988}.
-In the conventional FMR measurements of our bilayer microstructure with a total thickness of 60~nm the individual resonances of Py and Co are identified, in addition a third resonance is seen, which is not typical for such layered systems.
-The origin of the third resonance is unclear and cannot be explained by the aforementioned approach.
-By our spatially, time and element specific STXM-FMR the origin of the three resonances is revealed.
-In addition, local amplitude modulations, which are not detectable in conventional FMR spectra, are resolved.
+In this study Scanning Transmission X-ray Microscopy detected FMR (STXM-FMR) \cite{BKC15} has been used, offering temporal sampling down to 17~ps and nominal sub 50~nm lateral resolution in transverse XFMR geometry with a continuous wave excitation of the sample \cite{ChB12,BKC15,SMS17,GTF19,SSG19}.
+Uniform and non uniform resonant responses on the micro- \cite{Pile2020a,Pile2020b} and sub 50~nm nanometer \cite{Feggeler2021} scale have been monitored and analysed.
+Here we investigate resonant excitations of a bilayered microstructure consisting of a Cobalt (Co) stripe deposited on a Permalloy (Py) disk with element specificity.
+Earlier studies of equally dimensioned ultra-thin ferromagnetic bilayers (thickness usually about or below 10~nm) showed two uniform resonance modes, typically explained as an in-phase and out-of-phase optical or acoustical modes e.g. \cite{HPD1988}.
+In the conventional FMR measurements of our bilayer microstructure with a total thickness of 60~nm the individual resonances of the Py and Co microstructures are identified.
+In addition, a third resonance in both materials is seen, which cannot be explained by the aforementioned approach for equally dimensioned ultra-thin bilayers, but by Py and Co resonating in phase as an entity, mediated by exchange coupling.
+Thus, by our spatially, time and element specific STXM-FMR the origin of the three resonances is revealed, visualizing as well local phase and amplitude variations, which are not visible in conventional FMR spectra